krasimir/react-in-patterns/patterns/communication/README.md

 };
 ```

 The `Title` component has only one input - `text`.
 The parent component (`App`) should provide it as an attribute while using the `<Title>` tag.
-There are two additional settings that we see above.
+There are two additional settings that we see above:

 * `propTypes` - defines the type of the props.
 This helps React telling us when a provided prop is not what we expect.
 * `defaultProps` - defines the default values of the props.
-We may the existence of certain props but for the rest is good practice to set a default value.
+We may require the existence of certain props but for the rest is good practice to set a default value.

 There is also `props.children` property that gives us an access to the child components passed by the owner of the component.
 For example: